534N00/gym-log/README.md

 - easy search for recent instances of doing a certain exercise

 ## Features
-- Log workout sessions with sets, reps, and modifiers
+- Log workout sessions with sets, reps, and modifiers (with intervaled autosave)
 - Custom exercise (Benchpress, etc.) and variant selection (Barbell, Dumbbell, Cable, Machine, etc.)
 - CSV export of logs and input exercise/variant selection